AI-LearningAndOptimize/JMapper/README.md

-A very implementation of Mapper algorithm in Julia.
+A very rough implementation of Mapper algorithm in Julia.
 Adapted from [sakmapper](https://github.com/szairis/sakmapper)